arnolddustin/zero-to-coding/README.md

 1. Open a command prompt
 2. Clone the git repository by typing `git clone https://github.com/arnolddustin/zero-to-coding.git`.
 This command makes a copy of the repository on your computer.
+3. Open the *zero-to-coding-app* folder
-3. Checkout the *part1* branch by typing `git checkout part1`.
-This points your computer's git repository to code created during the [Part 1: Hellow World](./walkthroughs/part1.md) walk-through.
+4. Checkout the branch for sample you want to run.
+This points your computer's git repository to code created during the walk-through.
-4. Open the *zero-to-coding-app* folder
+   * Checkout the *[part1](./walkthroughs/part1.md)* branch by typing `git checkout part1`.
+   * Checkout the *[part2](./walkthroughs/part2.md)* branch by typing `git checkout part2`.
 5. Install npm packages by typing `npm install`.
 6. Run the app by typing `ng serve`
 7. Open a web browser to [http://localhost:4200](http://localhost:4200) to run the application in your browser.